WaterFit Live

 We are working with the Environment Agency to agree the work that will be delivered to the Plymouth Central sewage treatment works storm overflow.
 The overflow already has an ultraviolet treatment process which kills bacteria and viruses.

-Further work we expect to undertake includes:
+Further work we have completed or are planning includes:

 Reducing the volume going through our network by reducing rainfall, saltwater and groundwater in the network, will reduce storm overflow discharges at other overflow sites.
 As with most areas, we will do hydraulic modelling, to understand the benefits and impact of the work, and will continue to look at this as work progresses.
+In addition to the works summarised above, we will improve the Plymouth Central sewage treatment works overflow.
+We have already:

 The 2025-2030 investment programme is currently being scoped out.
 If you’re a community group or part of a local network and would like to have your say see ‘Your Beach, Your Say, Our Investment’.